RezareSystems/angular-examples/akita-example/README.md

 # Akita example application

-## Akita is state management library for JS applications.
+## Akita is a state management library for JS applications.
 It is an alternative to NGRX, NGXS or using plain RXJS (Akita is built on top of RXJS) for managing application state

 ### Akita encourages simplicity by reducing boilerplate code and the learning curve seen from using ngrx